AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/create-dw-views.md

 |**5**|[!DNL Facebook]|2017-07-06 00:00:00|ccc|1.2|300|5|
 |**5**|[!DNL Google AdWords]|2017-07-10 00:00:00|fff|28.5|10200|280|

-Rather than creating a separate set of marketing metrics for each ad source, you can now create just a single set of metrics using the table above to capture all of your ads.
+Rather than creating a separate set of marketing metrics for each ad source, you can create just a single set of metrics using the table above to capture all of your ads.

 **Looking for additional help?**

 Writing SQL and creating `Data Warehouse Views` is not included with Technical Support.
-However, the Services team does offer assistance in the creation of views.
+However, the [Services team](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-service-policies.html?lang=en) does offer assistance in the creation of views.
 For everything from migrating a legacy database with a new database to create a single Data Warehouse View for the purposes of a specific analysis, the support team can help.

-Usually, the creation of a new `Data Warehouse View` for the purposes of consolidating 2-3 similarly structured tables requires five hours of services time, which translates to roughly $1250 of work.
+Usually, the creation of a new `Data Warehouse View` for the purposes of consolidating 2-3 similarly structured tables requires five hours of services time, which translates to roughly $1,250 of work.
 However below are a few common factors which can increase the expected investment required:

 * Consolidation of more than three tables into a single view
 * Creation of more than one Data Warehouse view